About Me

 A big turning point for me was in university; I decided I wanted to go on a six-month exchange.
 My Mum wasn’t super keen on the idea because I would be alone on the other side of the world for SIX WHOLE MONTHS!
 So to test me, we booked a three day trip to Sydney where I stayed in a hostel and had to go around and play tourist on my own.
 I hated the idea and was absolutely terrified.
 (Why I thought I’d be able to survive six months alone was beyond me…) I think Mum was hoping I’d hate it and give up on the whole exchange thing but much to our surprise, I absolutely loved it!
 I had the freedom to do whatever I wanted, whenever I wanted without having to worry about whether anyone else would want to go to the zoo or have sushi for dinner.
 It was fantastic.

 Since then, I’ve enjoyed travelling solo not only on my exchange, but to other places like Africa and around Australia!
 I still travel a lot with my family or with friends, so you’ll get a bit of a mix of content on here.
-I’ve travelled to 17 countries (18 if you include New Caledonia) in 5 continents so far and there’s so much more I still want to see!
+I’ve travelled to 18 countries (plus New Caledonia and Hong Kong) in 5 continents so far and there’s so much more I still want to see!

 My blogging journey so far

-As I mentioned above, I created Global Pawprints at the beginning of 2020.
+I created Global Pawprints at the beginning of 2020 for something to do while I was looking for a job.
 And as you all know, not too long after we were plunged into lockdown and literally every other aspect of my life was put on hold for a solid two months!
 All of my volunteer shifts were cancelled, the school I worked at was closed, and I had nothing else to do but write about my past adventures.
 Having this blog really kept me sane during that time.

 Thanks for checking out my blog!

 I’d just like to take this opportunity to say a huge THANK YOU for checking out my blog!
 I really appreciate it, especially if you have read this far.
 If you’d like to follow my adventures, I’ll link my social media below.
-I don’t have an Instagram associated with this blog anymore, as it brought me too much stress (you can read about that here).
-But I have linked my wildlife photography account below if that’s something you’re interested in!
-You can also subscribe to my monthly newsletter!
-All you have to do is enter your name and email in the box below.
-As a subscriber, you will also have access to my free resource library.
-You can find a heap of helpful downloads there, such as planners and packing lists.
+I don’t currently have an Instagram associated with this blog, as it brought me too much stress (you can read about that here), but I might make a new one for my Europe trip.
+For now, I have linked my wildlife photography account below if that’s something you’re interested in!

 FOLLOW ME ON SOCIAL MEDIA: